AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-mobile/wp-mobile-apps/wp-mobile-app-phones.md

 ## Getting started with the app

 You do not have to be a Workfront Proof user to start using the app.
-Simply install the app on your device and click a `Go To Proof` link in your email notification.
+Simply install the app on your device and click a **Go To Proof** link in your email notification.
 The app automatically starts and loads the proof.

 If you are a Workfront Proof user you can log in to the app before opening any proofs.
 The app allows you to browse all the proofs shared with you and to easily switch between them.

 1. Open the app.
-1. Enter your email and password and tap  `Login`.
+1. Enter your email and password and tap&nbsp;**Login**.

-   Or `
-   `
+   Or****

    Use Single Sign-On, if it's configured on your Workfront Proof account.

-   You can use the  `Forgot password` option if you don't remember your&nbsp;password.
+   You can use the&nbsp;**Forgot password** option if you don't remember your&nbsp;password.

 ## The Dashboard